tizenorg/toolchains.nodejs/deps/npm/doc/misc/npm-config.md

 Note that git requires you to have set up GPG keys in your git configs for this to work properly.

+### spin

+* Default: true
+* Type: Boolean or `"always"`

+When set to `true`, npm will display an ascii spinner while it is doing things, if `process.stderr` is a TTY.

+Set to `false` to suppress the spinner, or set to `always` to output the spinner even for non-TTY outputs.

 ### strict-ssl